nshafer/django-hashid-field/README.rst

 * Can enable integer lookups globally or per-field
 * Can be used as sort key
 * Can drop-in replace an existing IntegerField (HashidField) or AutoField (HashidAutoField)
-* Allows specifying a salt globally
+* Allows specifying a salt, min_length and alphabet globally
 * Supports custom *salt*, *min_length*, *alphabet*, *prefix* and *allow_int_lookup* settings per field
 * Supports Django REST Framework Serializers
 * Supports exact ID searches in Django Admin when field is specified in search_fields.